Ananya-Joshi/PublicThesisData/README.md

 # PublicThesisData
-Model Weights to use with Ope nAI GPT2
+Model Weights to use with Open AI GPT2 from my thesis.

+Conservative and liberal text sources as training data.